plutus123/Resume-Parser/README.md

 # Resume-Parser

-Make a .env file in which you have to mention your open-ai-key.
+1. Make a .env file in which you have to mention your open-ai-key.
+2. Change the path of the Resume with your path